jeffcarbine/materia/README.md

 ## Description

-Objekt is a lightweight JavaScript framework designed for rendering both server-side and client-side HTML.
+Materia is a lightweight JavaScript framework designed for rendering both server-side and client-side HTML.
 It includes a library of all valid HTML elements, including SVG elements, and provides a simple API for data binding and rendering.

 ## Prerequisites